How to join 2 pieces of wood side by side

 How Long it will take

 Generally, all types of glue need to be given up to 24 hours to dry.
 It would help if you allowed the glue to dry properly so that you are not trying to repair the joint time after time.

 While 24 hours may not be necessary for many types of glue, it’s a safety net.
 The amount of time also largely depends on the type of adhesive used.
 If you use PVA wood glue, you will need up to one hour for the glue to stick, and however, you will still need up to 24 hours to cure correctly.

 Working with a larger piece of wood for your carving will be much easier.
 You can get more comprehensive panels that would typically be difficult to find.
 Also, wood joints together using wood glue are strong.
-You may hear the saying that the wood glue forms a stronger bond than the wood itself.
+You may hear the saying that wood glue forms a stronger bond than the wood itself.
 This is meant to give you peace of mind for your carvings.

 Things to look out for

 - Always make sure the edges are straight and can be aligned without leaving any gaps.
 You can do this by creating clean edges on a table saw.
 Cracks will cause the glue to not stick to the surfaces and end up drying out alone without sticking the wood together.

 - You may also want to look out for the grain of the wood and align it before you do any joining and carving.

 - It is also important to mark your boards before.
 You observe which you will glue sides together and the good side to face up and which side should face down.
 This is made to avoid any confusion when you are placing the two pieces of wood together.

 - Also, ensure that the clamps stretch across the boards’ width to hold them in place as you work.
 The clamps will hold the boards down, allowing the glue to dry.
 However, this is not possible if they aren’t spanning across the boards entirely.